Cirby28/SOC-Home-Lab-Lima-Charlie/README.md

 During OS install, leave defaults unless otherwise specified

-Use Tab to navigate, Space to check boxes, Enter to confirm
+Use Tab to navigate, Space to check boxes, and Enter to confirm

 “Installer update available”